GoogleCloudPlatform/accelerated-platforms/platforms/gke/base/use-cases/federated-learning/README.md

     clusters in the same project that depend on those resources.
 For example, when you destroy this reference architecture, these resources will be destroyed too, potentially impacting other GKE clusters in the same project.
+    For example, you can run the following command from the root directory of this repository to import the `configmanagement` feature:

+    ```bash
+    terraform -chdir=platforms/gke/base/core/gke_enterprise/configmanagement/oci init && \
+      terraform -chdir=platforms/gke/base/core/gke_enterprise/configmanagement/oci import \
+      google_gke_hub_feature.configmanagement \
+      projects/<PROJECT_ID>/locations/global/features/configmanagement
+    ```

+    Where:

+    - `<PROJECT_ID>` is the Google Cloud project ID where you deployed the reference architecture.

 ## Understanding security controls